Contact an inmate

 You need to know the inmate’s Offender Records and Correctional Administration (ORCA) number to make a kiosk deposit.

-Lobby kiosks are provided by Synergy and there are service charges.
-You can make a deposit with:
+Lobby kiosks are provided by Synergy and service fees apply.
+You can make a deposit using:

 • credit card